ffireHub/cloud-cadavre-exquis/terraform/README.md

 ### Fluxcd

 FluxCD is a set of continuous and progressive delivery solutions for Kubernetes that are open and extensible.
 It allows us to automate the deployment of applications to our Kubernetes cluster based on configurations stored in Git repositories.

-#### gotk-components.yal & gotk-sync.yaml & kustomization

-gotk-components.yaml: This file contains the definitions for all the GitOps Toolkit (FluxCD) components required for the setup.

-gotk-sync.yaml: Defines the GitRepository and Kustomization resources, telling FluxCD where to find the Kubernetes manifests in the Git repository and how to apply them.

-kustomization: Used to customize the configuration before applying it, allowing us to modify configurations per environment or specific needs without changing the base manifests.